michaelzheng67/michaelzheng67/README.md

 Also, you can find my Linkedin at: www.linkedin.com/in/michaelzheng-

-Some ideas for projects that I want to code in the future: Banking system (C programming), Something using Bloomberg API (python), options strategies app w/ real options data (either python or c++),
+Some ideas for projects that I want to code in the future: Banking system (C programming), Something using Bloomberg API (python), options strategies app w/ real options data (either python or c++), algorithm that determines best fit strategy for regression